In this post, we break down RIDDOR into bitesize chunks to help you understand what needs to be done for your business.

 More information on when, and how, to report very serious or dangerous incidents, can be found by visiting the ways to contact HSE webpage.
 If you want to report less serious incidents out of normal working hours, you can always complete an online form.

-The information for the’What is RIDDOR?’ resource has been adapted in accordance with the Open Government Licence for public sector information.
+The information for the ‘What is RIDDOR?’ resource has been adapted in accordance with the Open Government Licence for public sector information.
+Always check the latest local guidance or consult with a Chartered Professional when assessing your legal obligations.